francoismassart/eslint-plugin-tailwindcss/ROADMAP.md

 # Next steps

-- Expose the typings of the SharedSettings
 - Support for Vue SFC
-- Test with external library such as daisy UI
 - Test with external `*.module.css` files
 - `no-dynamic-classname` rule:
   - Don’t construct class names dynamically, Always use complete class names